elastisys/terms/terms-of-service.md

 We protect personal data of Authorized Users as following:

-* Encryption: Personal data is encrypted-at-rest and in-transit.
+* Encryption: Personal data is encrypted in-transit.
+If supported by the underlying subprocessor, personal data is also encrypted at-rest.
 * Data minimization: We only process necessary personal data of Authorized Users.
 * Access minimization: Access to personal data of Authorized Users is only permitted to Elastisys employees needing it.